 |Signup (Welcome) Bonuses||Is it Safe to Gamble Online?|

 |No Deposit Bonuses||Wagering Requirements|

-I’ve searched and searched to find the answer to this question.
-Some people say yes, others say no, and the only thing I could really get out of it all was the fact that it is only legal to gamble at places licensed by the Canadian Government.
-Technically this would make it illegal to gamble online in Canada, unless of course you’re playing at the Provincial casinos currently running online.
+I’ve searched the internet far and wide to find the answer to this question.
+Some say yes, others say no, but what I got out of it all was the fact that it is only legal to gamble at places licensed by the Canadian Government.
+Technically this would make it not legal to gamble online in Canada, unless of course you’re playing at the Provincial casinos currently running online.
 There have been no laws written, as far as I know, specifically outlawing or allowing online gambling.
 This puts it in a “grey area” since it’s not really legal or illegal.

 There is however, an old Canadian law that states that it is unlawful to be found in a “common betting house”, which some think could be used against someone who is gambling online, but nobody playing in Canada has ever been prosecuted.
 Even in the US, in the states with laws against it, it is very rare for an individual to be charged.
-In one of those rare cases, a person had to pay a $500 fine for a $100,000 online poker win (and since he’s in the US, probably a much larger sum for taxes).
+In one of those rare cases that I found, a person had to pay a $500 fine for a $100,000 online poker win (and since he’s in the US, probably a much larger sum for taxes).
 Authorities in the US have been targeting the banks and companies that process online gambling transactions for US players, rather than going after individuals.

 The attitude here in Canada is much more relaxed.
 It appears that the provinces are going with the flow and opening their own online casinos to compete in the current market rather than fight.
 There was one company charged for running an online casino in Canada, back in 2001, but that’s the only case I could find that had anything to do with online gambling.